laplcebeltrami/orderstat/README.md

 proposed methods using comprehensive simulation studies and subsequently apply to the resting-state functional magnetic resonance images.
 We conclude a statistically significant topological difference between the male and female brain networks.

-This code does the validation study of expected birth and death values published in Das, S., Anand, D.V., Chung, M.K.
-2022
+This code does the validation study of expected birth and death values published in https://arxiv.org/pdf/2204.02527.pdf.
+Run VALIDATION.m
-% Topological data analysis for human brain networks through order  https://arxiv.org/pdf/2204.02527.pdf
-% statistics arXiv:2204.02527.
+The codes are written by Das, S.